dusk-network/dusk-blockchain/pkg/core/mempool.md

 Mempool is driven by two goroutines:

 `Main Loop` goroutine handles:
-- GetMempoolTransactions request from a Block Generator component
+- GetMempoolTxsBySize request from a Block Generator component.
+- GetMempoolTxs request from GraphQL component.
-- Block Accepted event
+- Block Accepted event triggered by Chain component.

 `PropagateLoop` goroutine handles:
-- any request for transaction repropagation sent by `ProcessTx`.
+- any request for transaction repropagation sent by `ProcessTx` and repropagates at proper rate.
+It also should prioritize propagation by transaction fee (not implemented).